bom1215/portfolio/README.md

-# Introdudction
+# Introduction

 This repository is a collection of my personal/team projects, open-source contribution and self-study, covering topics such as AI, Data Science, Backend Engineering, and Frontend Development (Vue.js, Android).
-It includes all sorts of topics I’ve explored since I started programming.
+It includes all sorts of topics I have explored since I started programming.

 # Projects

 ### 1. Visa Assistant Chatbot with RAG

-- **Tags:** LLM, Backend,
+- **Tags:** LLM, Backend
-- **Description:** Chatbot service for foreigners who wants to get information about Korean visa system, administration services.
+- **Description:** A chatbot service for foreigners who want to receive information about the korean visa system and administrative services.
 - **Tools:** FastAPI, PostgreSQL, Docker, AWS, Langchain
 - **Role & Responsibilities:**
     - Developed a RAG (Retrieval-Augmented Generation) based chatbot.